ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction

-With these goals in mind, we designed our annotated dataset to conform to the rules of standard written English with two exceptions: internet shorthand and slang, and short responses which are incomplete sentences.
+We followed an annotation method similar to that proposed in \citet{naplava2022czech}, in which we asked annotators to revise any sentences containing ungrammatical elements.
+Our goal was to apply the minimum number of edits needed to make the utterance conform to standard written English while remaining as faithful to the source as possible.
+With this goal in mind, we designed our annotation scheme to conform to the rules of standard written English with two exceptions: internet shorthand and slang, and short responses which are incomplete sentences; both forms, while not acceptable in formal written English, are frequently considered acceptable in the context of informal dialog.
 We also made fluency edits \citep{napoles2017jfleg} of semantic and sentence construction errors, particularly those related to lexical choice, omission, and word order.
-For example, the source line \textit{The movie tell about a poor girl that meet a prince and in love for him}, suffers from non-native-like word choice.
-We corrected this utterance to \textit{the movie tells about a poor girl that meets a prince and falls in love with him}.
-We made these corrections with the intention of creating ground truth utterances which are as semantically similar to the source as possible.
+For example, the source line \textit{``The movie tell about a poor girl that meet a prince and in love for him"}, suffers from non-native-like word choice.
+We corrected this utterance to \textit{``the movie tells about a poor girl that meets a prince and falls in love with him"}.
+We made these corrections with the intention of creating ground truth utterances which are as semantically and syntactically similar to the source as possible.